 The Publication Process

 Author Proof-reading: Once your submission has been accepted, we ask for a fully proof-read copy of your work, with an index and bibliography.
 We prefer the MHRA style of citation, and you will need to read our style guide for authors which we will provide you with.
 Alternatively at the author's request OBP will arrange for additional professional proof-reading and copy-editing services if needed.

 OBP Proof-reading: Once you submit your final manuscript and images we will check it for consistency and proof-read it in-house.
 We will then send you a first set of proofs in Word with our comments and corrections highlighted in the text using track-changes.
 This is the last opportunity for authors to make minor changes in the text.

 Payment: As a Humanities and Social Sciences Open Access publisher our priority is to ensure that the best monographs and textbooks are freely available to readers through our online reader.
-Depending on a number of factors including, for example, the length of the manuscript and number of images, it typically costs between £3,500 - £5,000 to produce and market a book.
+Depending on a number of factors including, for example, the length of the manuscript and number of images, it typically costs between £3,500 and £5,000 to produce and market a book.
 We ensure sustainability by selling digital and paper copies at a low cost, and by asking authors to help cover the cost of book production by applying for publication grants from their university and elsewhere.
 Although publication decisions do not depend on the success of grant applications, grants are vital to sustain our operations and we do ask all our authors to search actively for financial aid.
 Whenever the grant obtained covers the whole amount needed to produce the book the PDF edition is also made available for free.